-Course Learning Outcomes:
+■ Course Learning Outcomes/Competencies

-At the end of this course the student will be able to:
+Upon successful completion, the student will be able to:

-- 1. develop a theory base related to complex health problems and selected concepts inherent in three health-related situations. - 2. effectively utilize a problem-solving process to formulate a plan to address any health-related problem independently or in a group, in a timely manner. - 3. critically evaluate literature, research findings and other resources in relation to accuracy, relevance and utility before using in professional forums, professional writing or own practice. - 4. appraise health problems by monitoring contextual influences, explaining relationships and identifying patterns. - 5. develop creative strategies when addressing problems by considering alternative ways of viewing a problem or situation. - 6. promote learning within the group by sharing information in a competent and professional manner. - 7. demonstrate commitment to the group process and use initiative to advance the functioning of the group.
+- 1. develop a theory base related to complex health problems and selected concepts inherent in three health-related situations. - 2. effectively utilize a problem-solving process to formulate a plan to address any health-related problem independently and in a group, and to individualize this plan to a patient. - 3. critically evaluate literature, research findings and other resources in relation to accuracy, relevance and utility before using in professional forums, professional writing or own practice. - 4. appraise health problems by monitoring contextual influences, explaining relationships and identifying patterns. - 5. develop creative strategies when addressing problems by considering alternative ways of viewing a problem or situation. - 6. promote learning within the group by sharing information in a competent and professional manner. - 7. demonstrate commitment to the group process and use initiative to advance the functioning of the group.

-Course Content
+■ Course Content